itaifrenkel/river_crossing_puzzle/readme.md

 ```

-Notice how the resulting plan uses the terms left and right bank.

 > [!TIP]
 > <b>Insight #3: Grounding with Reality </b><br>
 > By providing the model a tool that describes the (simulated) world, the resulting plan is a bit more grounded, and easier to follow.

 <br>

-However, the resulting plan was still incorrect.
+Nevertheless, the resulting plan is still incorrect.
 At least now, a human may manually edit the file, but that would be a bit like cheating.

 ### Goal-Oriented Behavior

 To improve the plan, we rely on the fact that the first three steps of the plan are actually correct.
-We designed a flow of tasks from which The Village Wisdom could learn that only the first three steps were needed.

-Our most important design decision was the data flow diagram.
-This helps visualize how tasks are connected and how information is shared.
+We designed a flow of tasks from which The Wisdom could learn that only the first three steps were needed.
+A data flow diagram helps us visualize the sequence of tasks and what information is exchanged between them.
 Large language models are good at processing and generating text.
 So each task processes an input prompt, and generates new text in response.

 ```